samayo/styrofoam/README.md

  /*
   * The third additional argument ($bool) should be a boolean, this means if you set
-  * it to 'true' it will return the lastInsertId() as the response given the query
+  * it to 'true' it will return the lastInsertId() as the response, provided the query
-  * was succesful.
+  * executed was succesful.
 However, If set to 'false', you will only get boolean value,
   * pertaining to the failure / success of the query */